 An ideal diet should be high in fibre and low in carbohydrates.
 Fibre is essential in maintaining health and regulating gut motility.
 Good quality grass, such as timothy, orchard grass or ryegrass should always be freely available as it contains all the nutrients necessary to sustain the rabbit.
 Rabbit food in the form of a mixture of flaked cereals and pellets rarely provide enough fibre and also have far too much carbohydrate.
 Rabbits tend to select only their favourite ingredients to eat, usually the peas and cereals, which do not provide sufficient calcium for healthy teeth and bones.
 Pellets are now being recommended for feeding and should contain 18 - 22% fibre and about 16% protein for mature rabbits.
 The free-choice feeding of pellets often increases the incidence of overeating, obesity and diarrhoea.
 Therefore feeding a measured amount of pellets daily is preferred for pet rabbits – feeding 26 grams of pellets per kilogram of bodyweight daily is a guideline.
 Hay should form 40-80% of the diet and is essential in keeping the rabbits teeth from becoming too long.
 Greens should be offered in moderation.
 Suitable greens are broccoli, carrot tops, parsley, dandelions, cabbage and watercress.
 Iceberg lettuce shouldn’t be given as it can cause diarrhoea.
 Fruit should only be given in small amounts and bread and cereal should be avoided.

-Rabbits should be vaccinated from 7 weeks of age against Myxomatosis and Viral Haemorrhagic disease.
+Rabbits should be vaccinated from 5 weeks of age against Myxomatosis and Viral Haemorrhagic disease (VHD1 and VHD2).
 A single vaccination gives protection for 12 months and annual boosters are required to maintain immunity.

 Myxomatosis is a viral disease and is spread by direct contact with an infected rabbit, or by biting insects and fleas.
 Signs involve swelling around the eyelids, ears and genitals as well as loss of appetite and severe lethargy.
 Treatment is usually ineffective and infected rabbits usually die or are euthanased.